 Haptic Codes addresses personal histories, languages and borders, set against the backdrop of the digital divide, economic precarity, political instability, conflict and ecological collapse.
-The haptic tactile characteristics of the artworks include the environmental; the technological and the handmade; the domestic and the global.
-Keidan Shavrova and Stockwell appropriate the physical materiality and techniques traditionally associated with women's work in their idiosyncratic and diverging languages.

-Their work has also been influenced by their experience of large totalitarian regimes, as opposed to western democracies, with a view to the humanitarian impact and cost of geo-politics, trade, expansionism and political corruption.
+The haptic tactile characteristics of the artworks grapple with the environmental, the technological and the handmade, with the domestic and the global.
+Stockwell and Keidan Shavrova appropriate the materiality and techniques traditionally associated with women's work in their idiosyncratic and diverging languages.
+Both artists' work has been influenced by their experience of large totalitarian regimes, as opposed to western democracies, with a view to the humanitarian impact and cost of geopolitics, trade, expansionism and political corruption.

-Textiles, stitching, sewing, embroidery and threading are juxtaposed with imagery of surveillance, technology, environmentalism, and activism.
-The artists' conversations have evolved and shifted since 2020 in parallel to the global pandemic to result in an exhibition that demands a slower, more intimate viewing amid urgent pandemic, political and ecological concerns.
+Textiles, stitching, sewing, embroidery and threading are juxtaposed with imagery of surveillance, technology, environmentalism and activism.
+The conversations of both artists have remained topical and poignant over time, evolving and shifting since 2020 parallel with the global pandemic to result in an exhibition that demands a slower, intimate viewing, and a response to the need for a physical connection and awareness amid urgently global political and ecological concerns.

-The refocusing on the tactile role of art that addresses current issues is critical for Stockwell and Keidan Shavrova.
-Especially at the time when the world has been starved of the physical and the emotional impact that the direct experience of art in the public realm offers.
+The refocusing on the tactile value within the visual language of contemporary art that is socially engaged and addresses current issues is critical for Stockwell and Keidan Shavrova, especially at a time when the world has been starved of the physical and the emotional impact that the direct experience of art in the public realm offers.